-- Interest that the borrower pays on the debt is taken as expense in the income statement.
+- Interest that the borrower pays on the debt is taken as an expense in the income statement.
 Therefore, it helps to bring down the taxable income.
 Such an arrangement helps the company to pay less tax.

-- Reducing taxable income is never a primary aim of the company while taking the long term debt.
+- Reducing taxable income is never a primary aim of the company while taking the long-term debt.
 A company can also do so by increasing any other expense.
 The real reason behind companies preferring such debt is to take advantage of financial leveraging.

 Financial Leverage and LTD